biletnikov/avr-nec-ir-decoder/README.md

 A noise adds overhead to your device, because MCU will process the noise signals in attempt to find any packet from it, instead of working on something more important.

+## Plans for the future
+Support both timers : 8 bit and 16 bit, and use either one by demand.
+It is essential, because some devices may really needs 16-bit timer for their main tasks.

+ATTiny support :  maybe attiny2313, attiny85 and even attiny13.

 ## License
 Apache License 2.0